-33ClockHours(33Lecture/0Lab) Prerequisite: None
+33ClockHours (33Lecture/0Lab)

 This course introduces the student to the various aspects of hospitality and culinary arts career paths such as hotels, restaurants, theme parks, private chef services, catering companies and convention/conference venues while highlighting best practices for student success in culinary school.
 Students learn the history of the industry and how it has transitioned over time.
-The course identifies the marketing orientation as a management philosophy that guides the design and delivery of guest services.
-Upon completion, students should be able to prepare a marketing plan applicable to the hospitality industry.

-CUL 106
+The course

-Cooking Methods and Fabrication
+CUL 106 Cooking Methods and Fabrication

-99 Clock Hours (11 Lecture/88 Lab) Prerequisite: CUL 101, 102
+Prerequisite: CUL 101, 102